 DENSO approaches information security activities from both a product perspective and a corporate perspective.

 The automotive industry is experiencing technological innovation exemplified by connected driving, autonomous driving, sharing, and electrification (CASE) technologies.
 These technologies are contributing to higher levels of comfort and convenience, but at the same time they have created a need for preventive measures against cyberattacks targeting vehicles as well as Internet of Things (IoT) and mobility services.
 DENSO seeks to develop safe and secure products and services that support the automotive industry in order to help realize a robust and trustworthy mobility society.

 DENSO is promoting Factory-IoT, using networks to connect its factories and Group companies.
 Although we expect this approach to make development and production more efficient, it also entails risks.
 For instance, a virus infection at a factory could propagate instantaneously across all Group companies.
 To prevent such occurrences, we are adopting information security measures in our internal networks and factories, ensuring our ability to provide a steady supply of products.

 By meeting one of our corporate social responsibilities, the thorough implementation of information security measures, we are protecting DENSO’s information assets.

-Led by the chief information security officer (CISO), we have established a specialized department at DENSO’s headquarters to manage information security.
+Led by the chief executive in charge of information security (senior executive officer), we have established a specialized department at DENSO’s headquarters to manage information security.

 Similarly, we have set up specialized frameworks in six regions around the world.